 Sarah studied land and food systems at the University of British Columbia, and began spending time in the Downtown Eastside for a school project on improving food quality in the area.
-She never fully left.
-She and her mother (Julia), an experienced beekeeper, soon joined forces to bring Hives for Humanity to life.
+She never really left.
+She and her mother, who has been beekeeping for decades, soon joined forces to bring Hives for Humanity to life.
 “I was thinking of ways to engage more people in the green respite of the garden, to create more opportunities for the community to take leadership roles in enhancing that space.
 At the same time, I was realizing my mum was, firstly, someone I wanted to spend more time with as an adult, and secondly, that she was an experienced beekeeper.
 I asked her to teach me how to keep bees, in the context of the Downtown Eastside community, and she said yes!”

 Beyond the curiosity, the schedule of hive management lends itself well to an outreach program.
 Every week or two there’s something to do.
-The regular tasks – painting equipment, supplement feeding, swarm checks, disease treatments, pulling honey, preparing for winter – are enough work to yield a sense of achievement, while not so rigorous that it’s a chore.
+The regular tasks – painting equipment, supplement feeding, swarm checks, disease treatments, pulling honey, and preparing for winter – are enough work to yield a sense of achievement, while not so rigorous that it’s a chore.
 Rather, it’s a routine to look forward to.
 For many people, including myself, that feeling alone is valuable for mental well-being.
 All these characteristics – the curiosity, responsibility, and husbandry – come together to create what Sarah and Julia call “the culture of the hive,” which has turned into an effective form of social therapy.
 “I really look forward to it” says an anonymous community member.
 “I love hearing ‘see you next week!’
 I feel like I belong.
 I feel safe from violence and jail.
 My self-esteem is now improved because I feel like I contribute.”
 This is just one example of meaningful, lasting change that Hives for Humanity has helped create.
 And they are continuing to expand.

 In many ways, honey bees are an ideal hub around which to build a community; however, not everyone is comfortable working a hive.
 By their mandate of inclusivity, the Commons have developed other projects related to pollinators that are geared towards folks who are in better touch with plants than insects.
 The Pollinator Corridor and Therapeutic Gardening Project, which is aimed at creating urban forage sources for both wild bees and honey bees, does just that.
-With the help of the community members, urban meadows are being planted and maintained along city greenways, in reclaimed city lots, community gardens and other locations in partnership with the City of Vancouver, the Fairmont Hotel, and non-profit organizations.
+With the help of the community members, urban meadows are being planted and maintained along city greenways, in reclaimed city lots, community gardens, and other locations in partnership with the City of Vancouver, the Fairmont Hotel, and non-profit organizations.

 But even with these diverse and inclusive therapeutic activities, a challenge with the Hives for Humanity model soon became apparent.
 Every winter, the work would slow.
 There are only so many candles and salves to make.
 The bees would quietly go into hibernation mode and although some plants can enjoy Vancouver’s (relatively) mild conditions and grow year-round, there is not much maintenance needed in the garden.
 The community loses many of the activities that normally keep them together, and the people themselves seek shelter from the soggy winter.
 In keeping with their track record, Sarah and Julia turned this problem into an opportunity.